tabularelf/gamemaker-kitchen/src/cookbook-3.md

 1. Fork [this repository](https://github.com/tabularelf/gamemaker-kitchen).
 2. Clone with your favourite git client, and make a new branch.
 3. Make a new folder in `/src/tutorials/` with your name, for your tutorial/s.
 4. Refer to this [page](https://github.com/tabularelf/gamemaker-kitchen/wiki/Making-or-editing-an-entry-(Post-Library-Tool-Asset-etc)) for setting up your tutorial page, as well as markdown that is valid.
-(For video tutorials, please embed your video).
 5. Once you have finished setting up your tutorial page and you are ready to submit, make a pull request to the main repository.

 <h3>Frequently asked questions</h3>